Covenant of the pieces

-According to the Hebrew Bible, the covenant of the pieces or covenant between the parts (ברית בין הבתרים) is an important event in Jewish History.
-In this central narrative God revealed himself to Abraham and made a covenant with him (in the site known nowadays as Mount Betarim), in which God announced to Abraham that his descendants would eventually inherit the Land of Israel.
+The Hebrew Bible records the covenant of the pieces or covenant between the parts (ברית בין הבתרים), also called the "biblical land covenant", which is seen as an important event in Jewish history.
+In this central narrative God revealed himself to Abram (later Abraham) and made a covenant with him, in which God announced to Abraham that his descendants would eventually inherit the Land of Israel.
+According to Jewish tradition, the location was at Mount Betarim, in the Anti-Lebanon Mountains.

 This was the first of a series of covenants made between God and the Patriarchs.
+(Note: See Covenant (biblical)#Abrahamic.)